Best sparkling wine: the perfect bubbles for 2025

 Here are a few delicious options to try:

-Alcohol free sparkling wine often contains a small amount of residual alcohol — be sure to check the label!
+Important note: alcohol free sparkling wine often contains a small amount of residual alcohol.
+Be sure to check the label!

-The key to a great sparkling wine food pairing is balancing flavors: lighter sparkling wines enhance delicate dishes, while more structured bubbles stand up to richer, bolder flavors.
+The key to a great sparkling wine food pairing is balancing flavors: lighter sparkling wines enhance delicate dishes, more structured bubbles stand up to richer flavors.
+Sparkling wines are surprisingly versatile and pair beautifully with a wide range of foods, even some unexpected ones!

 Food Sparkling Wine Grape Variety Type & Structure